Culinary Arts and HospitalityPersonal & Human Services

 Our pizzas are hand-crafted by our Culinary Arts students, cooked to perfection in our Brick Oven, using only the freshest ingredients available!

-Pastry students make a wide variety of pastries to keep I-Town Café’s taste fresh, but sweet!
+Pastry students make a wide variety of pastries to keep I-Town Café’s taste fresh and sweet!

 Frequently Asked Questions: